Biofeedback and Meditation Sessions

 Research and Information from Wild Divine.Com

-A rapidly expanding body of scientific knowledge is uncovering a myriad of benefits that can come out of a regular meditation practice.
-Something you might notice as you begin reading through this list is that many of these benefits have additional advantages of their own.
+A rapidly expanding body of scientific research is uncovering a myriad of benefits that can come out of a regular meditation practice.
+Something you will notice as you begin reading through this list is that many of these benefits have additional advantages of their own.
 For example, reducing stressful feelings can have other powerful benefits such as improving your relationships and helping you increase mental focus and clarity.

 1. Be more productive